Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Findings

-The exception, importantly, related to the participants' coping mechanisms in the possible futures.
-Except for one participant, the participants (1 vs. 12; a signficant difference) found that working with an AI companion was an opportunity and not a threat in both futures.
-In the subsequent assessment on whether they felt they had control over this opportunity or not, 9 of them experienced having high control over the situation in the MyData future while in the CorpoCapitalist future, only 4 gave the same answer.
-This difference between perceived amounts of control was statistically significant ($p = 0.03$).
-In the CMUA model's terms, MyData use was perceived as ``benefits maximising'' but CorpoCapitalist use as ``benefits satisficing''.
-This difference also reflected participants' interview answers, which we will analyse next.
+Finally, the users' answers about coping mechanisms differed sharply between the two possible futures.
+All but one of the 13 participants considered working with an AI companion as an opportunity, not a threat -- in both futures.
+In the subsequent assessment of whether they felt a sense of control over this opportunity, nine of them identified a high level of control over the situation in the MyData future while only four did so when contemplating the CorpoCapitalist future.
+According to McNemar's test, this represents a statistically significant difference in the perceived amounts of control ($p = .03$).
+In the CMUA model's nomenclature, these results are consistent with perceiving MyData use as benefit-maximising while seeing CorpoCapitalist's use as benefits-satisficing.
+Participants' interview answers, analysed next, echo this pattern.

-\subsection{Interaction patterns}
+\subsection{Interaction Patterns}

-In this and the following sub-section, we first report how the users interacted with the prototypes and how they experienced the futures.
-This provides the basis for the third section's analysis on how the study succeeded in triangulating possible futures -- one being the MyData future and the other one the CorpoCapitalist future.
+In this subsection we will describe how the users interacted with the prototypes.
+Against that backdrop, the following subsection delves into how they experienced the futures.
+This discussion provides the basis for the third subsection's analysis of how successfully the study triangulated possible futures -- one being the MyData future and the other one the CorpoCapitalist future.